Prill's problem: Introduction

 \subsection{Acknowledgements}

 We especially thank Anand Deopurkar for alerting us to Prill's problem, and Rob Lazarsfeld for encouraging us to write this short note and for giving us useful comments on it.
-We would like to thank Ravindra Girivaru, Joe Harris, Neithalath Mohan Kumar, and Rob Lazarsfeld for telling us about their previous work on Prill's problem.
+We would like to thank Ravindra Girivaru, Joe Harris, Neithalath Mohan Kumar and Rob Lazarsfeld for telling us about their previous work on Prill's problem.
+We thank Mihnea Popa for a helpful discussion.
 Landesman was supported by the National Science Foundation under Award No. DMS-2102955.
 Litt was supported by an NSERC Discovery Grant, ``Anabelian methods in arithmetic and algebraic geometry."